Sensor Displays a Hardware Failure (Short) Error in iMonnit

 - Place the sensor 10–15 feet from the gateway (not closer).

 - If possible, swap batteries with another sensor, checking in as expected.
 If there is no other sensor to swap batteries, replace them with new batteries.
 (If an industrial sensor is used, power the sensor on with the switch.)

 - Press and immediately release the Utility/Reset button on the gateway (or wait until the gateway checks in subsequently).

-- Check if the sensor persists in reporting the Short Detected error.
+- Check if the sensor persists in reporting the Hardware Failure (Short) or Short Detected error.

 If the issue persists after following the steps above, there is likely some physical damage.
 The sensor will probably need to be sent to Monnit for repair.